Three Weeks Before Election Day

 After verifying that you are listed in the pollbook the officer will ask to see your photo identification.
 Identification issued by the Virginia Department of Motor Vehicles is always acceptable.
 Virginia voters without identification must vote a Provisional Ballot.
 These voters will be referred to another officer who will assist in this process.

-When your registration has been verified your name will be repeated loud enough to be heard by officers and observers in the immediate area (a legal requirement), you will be handed a Registration Verified tag, and directed to the officer who issues your ballot.
+When your registration has been verified your name and address will be repeated loudly enough to be heard by officers and observers in the immediate area (a legal requirement), you will be handed a Registration Verified tag, and directed to the officer who issues your ballot.

 Voter Registration Questions, Address Problems and Other Issues